What They Do

 Materials Technicians maintains and repairs land vehicles and related equipment.
-Materials Technicians belong to the Electrical and Mechanical Engineering Branch of the Canadian Forces.
+Materials Technicians belong to the Electrical and Mechanical Engineering Branch of the Forces.

 Their primary responsibilities are: